Global Regularity for the 2+1 Dimensional Equivariant Einstein-Wave Map System: Introduction

 \subsection{Global existence conjecture}

 A major open problem in the field of general relativity is given by the Cosmic Censorship conjectures formulated for large data solutions of the Einstein equations by Penrose in 1969 \cite{penrose:1969NCimR...1..252P} (republished as \cite{penrose:2002:golden-oldie}, see also the discussion in \cite{krolak:penrose-2002-note}), see for example \cite{LA:MR2098914} for a precise statement.

+We recall the formulation of one version of these conjectures.
+The Strong Cosmic Censorship conjecture, which is most relevant for our purposes states that the maximal Cauchy development of generic vacuum Cauchy data is inextendible, while the Weak Cosmic Censorship conjecture states that any singularity in a generic, asymptotically flat, vacuum spacetime is hidden from observers at future null infinity by an event horizon.

 These fundamental conjectures are still widely open in general, but have been proved in some cases when assuming certain symmetries, see in particular the seminal proof of Christodoulou of the Cosmic Censorship conjectures for the Einstein equations coupled to a scalar field in spherical symmetry (see \cite{christodoulou:MR1680551} and references therein).
 An intermediate goal toward the general case would be to assume the presence of only one Killing field, and prove global regularity for the 3+1 vacuum Einstein equations with a spacelike translational Killing field.

-\begin{conjecture}[Global existence for the 3+1 vacuum Einstein equations with a spacelike translational Killing field] Maximal Cauchy developments of asymptotically flat solutions to the 3+1 vacuum Einstein equations with a spacelike translational Killing field are regular and geodesically complete. \end{conjecture}
+\begin{conjecture}[Global existence for the 3+1 vacuum Einstein equations with a spacelike translational Killing field] Maximal Cauchy developments of `asymptotically flat' solutions to the 3+1 vacuum Einstein equations with a spacelike translational Killing field are regular and geodesically complete. \end{conjecture}

 Recall from point \ref{point:generalwmlargedata} of remark \ref{rem:severalremarks}that large data global existence holds for the corresponding semilinear analog, namely the wave map problem with $\MM= \Re^{2+1}$ and target $N = \mathbb{H}^2$.
 A proof of Conjecture \ref{conj:WCC} would likely require a local existence result at the critical level which seems currently out of reach\footnote{Note for instance that in the absence of symmetry, the resolution of the bounded $L^2$-curvature conjecture in \cite{klainerman:etal:2012arXiv1204.1772K} for the 3+1 Einstein vacuum equations provides a local existence result which is 1/2 derivative above the scaling.} for quasilinear wave equations in dimensions higher than 1+1.
 As a first step towards Conjecture \ref{conj:WCC}, we prove in this paper the special case of equivariant symmetry (see Remark \ref{remark:WCCequivariant} below).